 - Mel Brooks has stated that his intention with shenanigans like The Producers is to make Hitler so ridiculous that no one can take him seriously anymore.
 Given what a Large Ham Der Fuhrer was, it's not exactly a gargantuan challenge.

 Bialystock and Bloom: He didn't need our help!

-When Sin City was released in France and other parts of Europe, scenes were edited to remove any trace of Miho's specialized shuriken because it resembled a swastika.
-The shuriken in question is technically shaped like a manji and has an Eastern origin, fitting the character.
-Apparently, European censors were unaware of this.
+- When Sin City was released in France and other parts of Europe, scenes were edited to remove any trace of Miho's specialized shuriken because it resembled a swastika.

-Captain America: The First Avenger: Where the Nazi armband would normally be on the Red Skull's uniform is a black HYDRA one.
+- Captain America: The First Avenger: Where the Nazi armband would normally be on the Red Skull's uniform is a black HYDRA one.
 The traditional 'Heil, Hitler!' and Nazi outstretched-arm salute are replaced with a two-handed salute and 'Heil, Hydra!'
 Mostly acceptable since it showcases Red Skull's allegiance to his own agenda over Hitler's, and the 'Heil, Hydra!' solute originated in the comics anyway.
 In addition, the S.S. officers who come to inspect Schmidt's work are shot at angles from which their brassards aren't visible.
 Looking carefully, you'll notice that what few instances of swastikas that did appear are very small in size and appear only very briefly and very early in the film.

-It is interesting to note the year of Grindelwald's defeat by Dumbledore (1945) was the same year as Hitler's death — and this was intentional on the part of J.K.
+- It is interesting to note the year of Grindelwald's defeat by Dumbledore (1945) was the same year as Hitler's death — and this was intentional on the part of J.K.
 Rowling.
 Whether this was merely to show Grindelwald as the wizarding world's equivalent to Hitler, or to indicate an actual alliance between Hitler and Grindelwald, is unclear.